pd-fkie/exim-fuzzer/blog-post.md

   > PORT 192,168,1,178,12,34
   < 200 Okay
   ```
-- What could be sensible ways to mutate this message?
+- What could be a sensible way to mutate this message?
     - Perhaps we could replace the numbers in the command with other numbers
       like `-1`, `127`, `4294967295`, etc.
-    - or we could replace the `PORT` command with another command
+    - or we could replace the `PORT` command with something else
-    - or we could try if `PORT` takes other arguments by inserting random text separated by spaces
+    - or we could try if `PORT` takes other arguments by inserting more text separated by spaces
 - Either way, we need meaningful text-based mutations and an input representation that enables them
 - Our approach was to represent individual messages of a protocol as a stream of tokens, i.e. a `TokenStream`
 - Where a `Token` is either a number, whitespace or normal text
-- The message above is represented as
+- The message above is parsed as
   ```
   Text("PORT"), Whitespace(" "), Number("192"), Text(","), Number("168"), [...], Whitespace("\r\n")
   ```
-- This enables mutators to have some sense of "awareness", i.e. the ability to operate on actually meaningful, semantic units of a message
+- This enables mutators to have some sense of "awareness", i.e. the ability to operate on entire meaningful, semantic units of a message
-  instead of random bytes
     - We can mutate the individual numbers of the PORT command
+    - We can mutate the command in isolation
     - We can duplicate/delete/crossover entire arguments to commands
-- and much more while still being low-level enough to just flip some bits
+- and much more while still being low-level enough to just flip some bits in the text
 - Then we can go to the next level of our input representation
 - network protocols are a back and forth of multiple messages, so our input needs to be a sequence of `TokenStream`s, not just a single one
 - in rust this is very easy to implement